 Sue Trapp is a Board Member-at-Large.
 She and her husband, Jeff, and purchased a property in Newport about 20 years ago.
 They moved here full-time 6 years ago after retiring from the Fire Service.
 They have ZZ, a 12 y/o Australian Shepherd (watch the movie Marmaduke, he plays Mazie), and Ping, a 5 y/o Pomeranian (he’s just cute), and are working on a feral colony on their property.
 Sue was raised in a small town in Northern California where she had dogs, cats, goats, horses, and chickens and was a member of 4-H during her youth.
 As an adult, she began rescuing cats and dogs from private owners so they wouldn’t go to the shelter, and vets in town who knew her wouldn’t say no. She trained or medically rehabilitated them and found them new loving homes.
 She was a volunteer with Second Time Around Aussie Rescue (STAAR), a national organization based in Bryan, Texas, for 5 years.
 As a volunteer, she went to shelters or private parties to evaluate and accept Aussies into the organization.
 She was a foster home and provided basic obedience training, screening applications, home visits, reference checks before placement.
 She became a volunteer with Animal Friends Rescue Project (AFRP), a local cat and dog rescue organization in Pacific Grove, Monterey County, California.
 She fostered, did transport, adoption events, and fundraising.
 Sue was employed with AFRP as the Santa Cruz county manager for 10 years.
 She coordinated 50-100 volunteers and rescued around 800 animals a year.

-Karen Henson is a Board Member-at-Large.
+Laura Shattuck is a Board Members-at-Large.